 How much is the class action settlement payment?

 Pro rata cash payment: Claimants will receive a cash payment from the net settlement fund.
-Payment amount will be determined by the beef purchases claimed, along with the total number of claims filed.
+The settlement administrator will determine each class members's payment amount by calculating the number of beef purchases they claim compared to the total number of beef purchases all class members claim.

 How to claim a class action rebate

-To receive a payment, class members will be required to submit a claim form.
-The online and PDF claim form for printing will be made available on the settlement website after the settlement is granted preliminary approval.
+To receive a payment, class members will need to submit a claim form.
+The online and PDF claim forms will be available on the settlement website after the settlement receives preliminary approval.

-Claim forms must be postmarked or submitted online by the deadline, which will be announced at a later date.
+Class members must submit or postmark their claim form by the deadline, which will be announced at a later date.

 Is proof required to submit a claim?